WalletWasabi/WasabiDoc/docs/using-wasabi/Receive.md

 ---
 {
   "title": "Receive",
-  "description": "A step by step guide on how to receive bitcoin in Wasabi.
+  "description": "A step-by-step guide on how to receive bitcoin in Wasabi.
 This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---